 Frequently asked questions

 A CoP3 is the official form used by the Court of Protection to record an assessment of a person’s mental capacity.
-It’s usually needed when someone applies to make decisions on behalf of another person who may lack capacity, for example to become their Deputy or make a specific decision about property, finance or welfare.
+It’s needed when someone applies to make decisions on behalf of another person who may lack capacity, such as becoming their Deputy or making specific decisions about property, finance, or welfare.

 You’ll need a CoP3 when you’re applying to the Court of Protection to make decisions for someone who may not be able to do so themselves.